MicrosoftDocs/dataexplorer-docs/data-explorer/flow.md

 ## Authentication

-You can authenticate with user credentials or with an Azure Active Directory (Azure AD) application.
+You can authenticate with user credentials or with a Microsoft Entra application.
 To authenticate with credentials, select **Sign in**, and enter your credentials.

 To authenticate with a Service Principal: